ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 The FortiGate Security Appliance on {{site.data.keyword.cloud}} service deploys a pair of FortiGate Security Appliance (FSA) service 300 series devices in a highly available mode to provide firewall, routing, NAT, and VPN services to protect all the servers and virtual machines on the public VLAN of your instances.
 You can manage this service by using the FortiOS Web Client or the command line interface via SSH.

-This service is available only to V1.8 and later instances.
+This service is available only to instances that are deployed in V1.8 or later releases.

 You can order an instance with the FortiGate Security Appliance on {{site.data.keyword.cloud_notm}} service included.
 For more information, see:
 * [Ordering Cloud Foundation instances](../sddc/sd_orderinginstance.html)